 So its hello to the Pacemaker and now the car isn’t the only one getting an annual MOT and tune-up around here – because the god of clinics and waiting rooms seems to have decided I haven’t enough of them yet!

 The accumulated effects of repeated cancer treatments mean my mind and body are no longer capable of the things they were, and I cannot work in the normal sense any more.
-So I have been studying photography (more on that journey in another post) mostly because its what seems to bring me the greatest joy and peace.
-My plan is to work on commissions as and when I can – being wonder-woman doesn’t pay much and I have five demanding felines to feed!
+Photography is the thing that gives me the greatest peace, so I studied at weekly night school for a bit, had a year being mentored by the phenomenal Bella West, gained my LRPS in 2016 and my ARPS is pending just over a year later.
+I work on commissions as and when I can – wonder-woman still needs to eat, and feed five felines!

 So my goals for 2017 and beyond are quite simple:-

-- Photography: produce professional work I am proud of, that is respected by others, and that provides an income without damaging my health
+- Produce professional photography I am proud of, that is respected by others, and that provides an income without damaging my health

-- Home: Be a good friend, support my community, and take care of my home
+- Be a good friend, support my community, take care of my home and myself.

 And on a final note, about being he4dgirl 🙂 It started as an ironic joke on me by those who love me (apparently I’m also quite bossy, ***stunned face***), and although to start with the 4 didn’t mean anything, I was just being a smartass – now I hope it stands for four cancers – because I don’t want five.